iCliniq Logo

 Welcome to icliniq.com.

-Well, we would be able to help you the most if you are able to provide us with a clinical photograph of your condition.
-Based on the brief history you have provided to us, you seem to be suffering from lip-lick cheilitis induced post-inflammatory hyperpigmentation.
-In simple words, your habit of licking lips too often in childhood made the skin surrounding the lips (called vermillion border of the lips) too sensitive that it developed red lines and made it vulnerable to sun-induced pigmentation.
+Well, we would be able to help you the most if you can provide us with a clinical picture of your condition.
+Based on the brief history you have provided to us, you seem to be suffering from lip-lick cheilitis-induced post-inflammatory hyperpigmentation.
+In simple words, your habit of licking lips too often in childhood made the skin surrounding the lips (called the vermillion border of the lips) too sensitive that it developed red lines and made it vulnerable to sun-induced pigmentation.
 One episode of having stayed out may have resulted in the tanning of the sensitive lip area resulting in pigmentation.

-To prevent it from becoming darker, you should immediately start using broad-spectrum sunscreen with an SPF (sun protection factor) of 40+ at least twice a day, every day, irrespective of your outdoor exposure.
+To prevent it from getting darker, you should immediately start using a broad-spectrum sunscreen with an SPF (sun protection factor) of 40+ at least twice a day, every day, irrespective of your outdoor exposure.
 I am sure you will be able to procure sunscreen from the pharmacy.
-For further details about ideal sun protection, you may read the sun protection information posted on our website.
-Additionally, use a good moisturizer over the lip and surrounding skin at least twice a day.
+Also, use a good moisturizer over the lips and surrounding skin at least twice a day.
 To reduce the established pigmentation, a mild depigmenting cream may be needed.
 However, to suggest the ideal depigmenting cream for your condition, I would need to see the photograph of your pigmentation.
+I hope you find this helpful.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!